 ENG 501 Modern Literary Studies, taken in the first available term.
 ENG 502 - Modern Literary Theory At Least one course at the 400- or 500-level in literature written prior to 1700, one course at the 400- or 500-level in literature written after 1700, and one course at the 400- or 500-level in world literature.
 Electives (12 to 18 hours): Courses may be elected in literature, creative writing, composition, and/or linguistics.
 Elective hours may also include six hours of ENG 598 (Preparatory Reading/English and American Literature) or ENG 599 (Thesis).
 Students may, with the written approval of their adviser and of the Director of Graduate Studies, choose one elective from another SIUE department.
 Use the Graduate Student Request form to obtain approval prior to registration in any such course.
-In total, no more than 9 hours from 400-level courses can count toward the American and English Literature specialization.
+In total, no more than 9 hours from 400-level courses can count toward the Literature specialization.
 In consultation with a graduate program adviser, the student selects one of two plans to complete the program requirements: Thesis plan (30 hours) Enroll in ENG 599 and submit an acceptable thesis in any area of the field.
-Three paper plan (30 hours) Enroll in ENG 598 and prepare three 20-page papers based on a reading list established in consultation with the candidate's committee.
-EXIT REQUIREMENTS In both the thesis and three-paper options, the student must pass a one-hour oral defense.
+Three paper or exit project plan (30 hours) Enroll in ENG 598, prepare comprehensive reading lists and produce either three 20-page papers (3 credit hours) or a scholarly exit project (6 credit hours).
+EXIT REQUIREMENTS In the thesis, three-paper, and exit project options, the student must pass a one-hour oral defense.
 TEACHING OF WRITING The teaching of writing specialization is designed for the student interested in teaching writing at the university, community college, high school, or middle school level.
 A student graduating with this specialization will be prepared to teach writing and writing pedagogy as well as conduct research in composition.
 The program of study does not include requirements necessary for state certification for high school teachers.
 PROGRAM OF STUDY Required primary courses (18 hours):